-- 58. (1) An investment firm shall, each working day, ensure that the client funds resource as at the close of business on the previous working day is equal to the client funds requirement. - (2) For the purposes of Regulation 58(1), an investment firm shall use values in its own accounting records which may have been reconciled with statements from a third party rather than values contained in statements received from a third party. - (3) In the event of a shortfall of client funds, an investment firm shall deposit into a third party client asset account, without delay and in any event within one working day from the date to which the calculation relates, such money from the investment firm's own assets as is necessary to ensure that the client funds resource is equal to the client funds requirement.
+(3) For the purposes of Regulation 58(1) and 58(2), an investment firm shall use values in its own accounting records which may have been reconciled with statements from a third party rather than values contained in statements received from a third party.

+(4) In the event of a shortfall of client funds, an investment firm shall deposit into a third party client asset account, promptly and in any event within one working day from the date to which the calculation relates, such money from the investment firm's own assets as is necessary to ensure that the client funds resource is equal to the client funds requirement.

-- (4) In the event of an excess of client funds, an investment firm shall withdraw from a third party client asset account, without delay and in any event within one working day from the date to which the calculation relates, such money from a third party client asset account as is necessary to ensure that the client funds resource is equal to the client funds requirement. - (5) The daily calculation shall be carried out by a relevant person who is independent of the production and maintenance of the records used for the purpose of carrying out the daily calculation. - (6) The daily calculation shall be reviewed by a relevant person who is independent of the person who carried out the daily calculation and of the person who produced and maintained the records used for the purpose of carrying out the calculation.
+(5) In the event of an excess of client funds, an investment firm shall withdraw from a third party client asset account, promptly and in any event within five working days from the date to which the calculation relates, such money from a third party client asset account as is necessary to ensure that the client funds resource is equal to the client funds requirement.